-- A policyholder, subscriber, enrollee, or other individual, or the person's authorized representative or provider, acting on behalf of the person with the person's consent, entitled to receive health care benefits provided by the health care plan. - An individual or the person's authorized representative, who may be entitled to receive health care benefits provided by the health care plan.
+- A policyholder, subscriber, enrollee, or other individual, or person's authorized representative or provider, acting on behalf of the person with the person's consent, entitled to receive health care benefits provided by the health care plan. - An individual, or persons authorized representative, who may be entitled to receive health care benefits provided by the health care plan.